miss-riss/menu-telegramm-bot/README.md

 ---
 Custom Scripts:
-Upon opening the document, there is a request to update/create a database dump (with protection against mistakes), after which the dishes and preparations are resorted alphabetically, ingredient lists and lists of dishes for the bot are updated (see the dish database).
+Upon opening the document, there is a request to update/create a database dump (with protection against mistakes), after which the dishes and workpieces are resorted alphabetically, ingredient lists and lists of dishes for the bot are updated (see the dish database).